-- Provide a minimum of 25 percent of all units as MPDUs at various levels of affordability averaging at 60 percent of AMI. - Tier 4 energy efficiency standards, renewable energy standards, green building standards, and sustainable site design specified by Incentive Zoning Update. - Underground all utilities along site frontage of Subject Property and/or offsite, with an estimated cost of at least \$1,000,000.
+- Enter into an agreement with DHCA to provide a minimum of 25 percent of all units as MPDUs at various levels of affordability averaging at 60 percent of AMI. - Tier 4 energy efficiency standards, renewable energy standards, green building standards, and sustainable site design specified by Incentive Zoning Update. - Underground all utilities along site frontage of Subject Property and/or offsite, with an estimated cost of at least \$1,000,000.